4d/docs/docs/FormObjects/properties_TextAndPicture.md

 ## Background pathname

-This property allows you to set the picture that will be drawn in the background of the button.
-As with icons, you can indicate whether the picture comes from a variable, picture library, resource file or disk file.
+This property allows you to set the picture that will be drawn in the background of the object.
+As with icons, you can indicate whether the picture comes from a variable or disk file.
+If the object uses an icon with [different states](#number-of-states), the background picture will automically support the same number of states.

 #### JSON Grammar